cfillion/reapack.com/source/user-guide.html.md

 Enable the detection of obsolete packages when synchronizing.
 A package is obsolete when it was removed from its parent repository and is no longer available for download.
-A [prompt](/images/user-guide/obsolete-prompt.png) is displayed with the option to keep or uninstall them.
+A prompt is displayed with the option to keep or uninstall them.

 #### Network settings

-Use this configure how ReaPack connects to the internet (eg. to set a proxy server).
+Use this to configure how ReaPack connects to the internet (eg. to set a proxy server).
 Disable *Refresh index cache when older than a week* when using ReaPack offline exclusively.

 #### Restore default settings